netzmacht/contao-toolkit/docs/view/index.rst

 View
 ====

-Toolkit provides some view improvements to the default behaviour of Contao.
-It provides an assets manager to simplify registering and rendering front end assets.
+Toolkit provides a template renderer abstraction and an assets manager to simplify registering front end assets.

 .. _contents: